CSC207-2022F-UofT/course-project-studyhero/README.md

 However, since most of the implementations for the dependencies are now completed for the most part, these features can definitely be implemented by the final deadline for the project.

 There are also issues with naming conventions, especially with packages, however, this will be fixed by the time the program is finally handed in.

-## Test Coverage
-(include coverage reports + explanations of what hasn't been tested here)